Dasharo/presentations/pcengines-post-eol-survey-summary-and-next-steps.md

   - https://docs.dasharo.com/ways-you-can-help-us/#donate-money
   - If you make crypto donation please send us transaction link, since crypto wallets are owned by NLNet.
-  - For other form of donations please leava a note, which describe the purpose, while making donation.
+  - For other form of donations please leave a note, which describes the purpose, while making donation.

 ---